snimu/blog/contents/modded-nanogpt-multi-output/article.md

 1. Simply adding the input embeddings, or even an extra embedding layer just for the job, *increases* validation loss, even though they do contain some information about the input (and adding them in a weighted sum to the residual stream at every layer does reduce the validation loss!) &rarr; pure parameter count cannot be the only reason for the improved performance
 2. Concatenating the output of layer 15 to the output latent&mdash;which *is* the output of layer 15&mdash; reduces the final validation loss a bit, but earlier layers make a much larger difference

 The second point is a good comparison, because no additional information is added for the language head, so we see the impact only of the new parameters.
-I think it's kind of similar to the [Mixture of Softmaxes](https://arxiv.org/abs/1809.09296), except less efficient.
 Again, the actual layer reuse matters, either through increased information content at the output, or a reduced effective depth that the gradient has to travel at the layer we concatenate

 A third piece of evidence that the layer reuse is an important component of the reduced validation losses comes from the final record: adding a previous layer's activations to the output latents adds exactly two parameters (the weights of the weighted sum between the vectors), which is nothing.
 Therefore, something else must be responsible for the improved performance.